MENU

 Karuizawa is famous throughout Japan as a treasure trove of wild birds and is one of the three major bird-watching areas in Japan (Karuizawa, Oku-Nikko, and the foot of Mt.
 In the early Showa period, Nakanishi Godo, founder of the Wild Bird Society of Japan, often visited Karuizawa, and at that time, bird-watching parties were attended by Kitahara Hakushu, Yanagida Kunio, and others.

-Karuizawa, the difference in elevation from the top of Mount Asama to the foot of the mountain is as much as 1,500 meters.
-The diverse natural environment, including forests, grasslands, and wetlands, allows many species of wild birds to inhabit the area, and their populations are abundant.
-Depending on the season
+Karuizawa has an elevation difference of 1,500 meters from the top of Mount Asama to the foot of the mountain.
+The diverse natural environment, including forests, grasslands, and wetlands, makes it possible for many species of wild birds to inhabit the area, and their populations are large.

-The variety of birds that can be seen changes from summer to winter, but about 130 species of birds can be seen throughout the year.
-Especially from late April to June, the number of bird species is the largest of the year, and about 100 species can be observed.
+The variety of summer and winter birds changes with the seasons, but about 130 species of birds can be seen throughout the year.
+Especially from late April to June, there are more bird species than any other time of the year, and about 100 species can be seen.
 The early morning chorus of birds during this period is especially wonderful.

-In the deciduous broadleaf forests and larch forests spreading at the foot of Mt.
-Asama, wild birds living in the forests can be seen, and in the fallow rice paddies and fields spreading in Minamikaruizawa and Hattachi, wild birds living in the grasslands can be observed.
+In the deciduous broadleaf forests and larch forests at the foot of Mt.
+Asama, you can see wild birds living in the forests, and in the fallow rice paddies and fields in Minamikaruizawa and Hatsuchi, you can observe wild birds living in the grasslands.
 In Kumoba Pond, birds living near the water can be seen throughout the year.

 ■Birds of the town, red-breasted nuthatch